 As the sun rises over Goreme, hundreds of colorful hot air balloons fill the sky.
 Their journey is a quick one, but it’s magical.
-Whether you decide to fly in a balloon in Cappadocia or partake in the experience from the ground, you will not regret this sunrise.
-Keep reading to find out why I didn’t take a Cappadocia hot air balloon ride and discover 6 of the best viewpoints if you decide to sit one out as well!
+Whether you decide to fly a balloon while in Cappadocia, or partake in the experience from the ground, you will not regret this sunrise.
+Keep reading to find out why I didn’t take a Cappadocia hot air balloon ride and discover 6 of the best viewpoints if you decide to sit this one out as well!

 To fly a hot air balloon in Cappadocia, a pilot needs two separate licenses.
-They’ve had at least 15 months and 200 hours of training, at which point they are then they hired for mentoring.
-Pilots are required to renew their license every 2 years and undergo medical checks every 5 years.
+They have had at least 15 months and 200 hours of training, at which point they are then they hired for mentoring.
+Pilots are also required to renew their license every 2 years and undergo medical checks every 5 years.

 (These are not sponsored endorsements).

 Royal Balloons is the #1 Cappadocia Hot Air Balloon company on TripAdvisor.

 They seem extremely concerned about safety and they have some of the most experienced pilots.
 Their balloons are built by the Cameron Balloons & Lindstrand Balloons, the most prestigious hot air balloon producers in the world.